Nocturnalx/venue_modelling/README.md

     sudo npm install -g pm2
     ```

-    You might also want to install nodemon which will allow you to view console.log outputs `sudo npm install -g nodemon` that is what the nm_start.sh script uses.

 ### nvcc compiler
 1. refer to https://developer.nvidia.com/cuda-downloads for instructions to download and install the cuda-toolkit. (ubuntu does have an apt repo for nvidia-cuda-toolkit however, it is known to cause driver mis-matches so use the outlined way on the nvidia website).